JieWu02/X-Coder/README.md

 ## Code Judge

 A code execution and evaluation service is included in `rl-recipe/code-judge/`.
-See its README for setup instructions.

 ## Citation

-If you use this work, please cite:
+If you find this work helpful, please cite:

 ```bibtex
 @inproceedings{